syncfusion-content/ej2-vue-docs/ej2-vue/block-editor/getting-started.md

 ## Dependencies

-The list of dependencies required to use the BlockEditor component in your application is given as follows:
+The list of dependencies required to use the Block Editor component in your application is given as follows:

 ```js
 |-- @syncfusion/ej2-vue-blockeditor